factorial-io/phabalicious/docs/scripts.md

 ## Internal commands

-There are currently 3 internal commands.
-These commands control the flow inside phabalicious:
+These internal commands control the flow inside phabalicious:

 * `fail_on_error(1|0)` If fail_on_error is set to one, phabalicious will exit if one of the script commands returns a non-zero return-code.
 When using `fail_on_error(0)` only a warning is displayed, the script will continue.
 * `execute(task, subtask, arguments)` execute a phabalicious task.
 For example you can run a deployment from a script via `execute(deploy)` or stop a docker-container from a script via `execute(docker, stop)`
 * `fail_on_missing_directory(directory, message)` will print message `message` if the directory `directory` does not exist.
-* `log_message(severity, message)` Prints a message to the output, for more info have a look at the [scaffolder-documentation](/scaffolder).
+* `log_message(severity, message)` Prints a message to the output, for more info have a look at the .
 * `confirm(message)` Will prompt for a confirmation from the user.

+You can use most of the commands listed in the [scaffolder-documentation](/scaffolder) in scripts too.

 ## Task-related scripts